 In addition to storage media contained within a computer, there are also digital storage devices that are external from computers.
-These are commonly used to expand storage capacity on a computer runs low on space, allow more portability, or provide easy file transfers from one device to another.
+These are commonly used to expand storage capacity on a computer that runs low on space, allow more portability, or provide easy file transfers from one device to another.

 External HDDs and SSDs

 You can get both HDD and SSD devices as external drives.
 These generally offer the largest storage capacity among external options, with external HDDs offering up to 20 TB of storage and (reasonably-priced) external SSDs offering up to 8 TB of storage.